Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

-Orientation, Internal Medicine, Diabetes Clinic, Outpatient Clinic Anticoagulation Service, Research, Practice Management, Research
+Orientation, Internal Medicine, Diabetes Clinic, Outpatient Clinic Anticoagulation Service, Practice Management

 There are direct patient care rotations which are: Inpatient Internal Medicine Service, Infectious Disease-HIV/AIDS Clinic, Endocrine Clinic, Henry Ford Outpatient Clinics, Geriatrics Clinic, Heart Failure (Harper University Hospital), Pulmonary Clinic and Specialty Pharmacy.

 There are also several academic opportunities for residents, including: an academic rotation with a faculty member at Wayne State University (WSU), Patient Care Lab (WSU), didactic lecturing (WSU), Teaching Certificate (WSU)

 The PGY-2 Ambulatory Care Residency at Beaumont has 6 overall program outcomes and 24 goals which are evaluated throughout the year.
 Each rotation evaluates a number of the program goals.
 At the end of each quarter residents receive a summative evaluation from their preceptor for each rotation.
 Residents maintain a grid of their accomplishment on program goals throughout the year.
 Residents also receive a quarterly evaluation which focuses on the longitudinal goals of the program as well as consensus feedback from their rotation preceptors during that quarter.
 Residents must complete program goals and all longitudinal requirements to be eligible for a Residency Certificate at the end of the year.